jxc136/CV/README.md

 * Managed the companys CMS, creating and editing landing pages and blog posts
 * Oversaw the SEO overhaul of the company website, working with a digital strategist to research, create and update metadata for key pages
 * Responsible for the conception, writing, editing, proofreading and delivery of marketing copy for internal and external audiences
-* Project managed the partner programme of our key solutions provider, organising tasks and securing resource
-* Created the company’s social media strategy and posted engaging and professional content
-* Managed the marketing budget, overseeing expenditure and reporting to finance
 * Oversaw the creation and maintenance of client CRM data, resourcing briefing and managing administrative support
-* Responsible for briefing and signing off marketing work with internal and external designers

 </details>
 <hr/>